act-rules/act-rules.github.io/descriptive-link-5effbb.md

 #### Passed Example 3

-Link text together with its context describe the purpose of the link.
+The link text together with its context describe the purpose of the link.

 ```html
 <p>To see the description of this product <a href="#desc">click here</a></p>